remjey/HabitSailor/README.md

 * Create, edit and delete habits, dailies, todos (although setting value, tags and aliases is not yet implemented)
 * The cover shows your stats and remaining dailies and todos, and an indicator for new messages
 * Rest in the inn
-* Buy health potion, revive if you run out of health
+* Buy health potion, custom reward, revive if you run out of health
-* Buy custom reward
+* Cast skills
-* Party: chat, list of members, actions on current quest
+* Party: chat, list of members, actions on current quest, invite party to a quest
 * Use a custom Habitica server

 ## Roadmap